nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 3. Launch the terminal and navigate to the folder where Duck is located in
 4. Type in the command ```java -jar [CS2113-T11-1][DUCK].jar``` to lauch Duck
     - Expected Outcome: Duck launches in the terminal with its start message displayed.
+    - If the file was sourced from our Github Releases, type in the command ```java -jar CS2113-T11-1.DUCK.jar``` to lauch Duck instead!

 ### Closing the program
 1. Type ```bye``` in the terminal to exit the program